 This course is designed to introduce the student to the use of Adobe Photoshop as a foundation for creating digital art.
 Students will learn basic to intermediate software tools to create, alter, manipulate, and format digital images.
 This course is accessible to students of all artistic abilities and career pathways, regardless of their traditional art skills.
 The learned skills and knowledge foster creative thinking, problem solving, and innovation for personal expression, commercial art, fine art, and everyday use.
 The course applies the Elements and Principles of Design throughout all projects.
 Assignments will focus on the development of computer graphics skills that can be used in the fields of graphic design, web design, video game design, digital photography, and multimedia through a series of specific visual design problems.
 8564C is an asynchronous online course offered through CB Cyber.

-Please www.cbsd.org/cyber for more information.
-There are two versions of this course, both available for Grades 10-12: • 8564 is a 9-week course which meets 83 minutes daily for .5 credit. • 8564S is an 18week course which meets 83 minutes every other A/B Day for .5 credit.
+Please see www.cbsd.org/cyber for more information.